James Robinson Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Matchup vs. Miami

-- In his only career matchup against them, Robinson recorded 46 rushing yards against the Dolphins, 46.0 more than his over/under in Sunday's game.
+- Against the Dolphins, Robinson's 46 rushing yards in his lone career matchup are 27.5 fewer than his over/under in Sunday's game.

-- Robinson rushed for multiple touchdowns in that outing against the Dolphins.
+- Robinson rushed for multiple touchdowns in that matchup against the Dolphins.

-- Conceding 133.6 rushing yards per game, the Dolphins have the 24th-ranked run defense in the NFL.
+- In terms of defending against the run, the Dolphins are 24th in the league, conceding 133.6 yards per game.

-- Robinson and the Jaguars will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns conceded (six).
+- The Jaguars are up against the NFL's 21st-ranked D when it comes to rushing TDs allowed (six this year).

 Recent Performances

-- Robinson put together a 149-yard rushing performance in last week's matchup with the Titans, carrying the ball 18 times (averaging 8.3 yards per carry) while scoring one touchdown.
+- In last week's matchup with the Titans, Robinson rushed for 149 yards on 18 carries (averaging 8.3 yards per attempt) while scoring one touchdown on the ground.

-- Over his last three outings, Robinson has rushed for 315 yards (105.0 per game) on 51 carries with four touchdowns.
+- Over his last three games, Robinson has racked up 51 carries for 315 yards (105.0 per game) and four touchdowns.

 Robinson's Jacksonville Teammates